*Walkable* $$ 2112 Bull Street Savannah, GA 912.201.1950

 Late Night Food

-Everyone's favorite pizza in Savannah!
-Vinnie's serves by the slice as well as whole pies.
+Everyone's favorite New York Style pizza in Savannah!
+Screamin Mimi's serves by the slice as well as whole pies.
 Its super cheap and open late but damn good and you'll find yourself eating there a lot if you move here!

 *Bicycle/Drive* $ 416 Broughton Street Savannah, GA 912.232.1986